Foot Health

 Damaged, Split & Ingrown Nail Correction

-Using Onyfix, a specially designed resin that is cured to your nails correcting nail issues such as ingrown nails, split nails and detached nails.
-Suitable for hands and feet
+Onyfix is a specially designed resin that is cured to the nail correcting nail issues such as ingrown nails, split nails and detached nails.
+Suitable for hands and feet.

 Bunions and Claw Toes